-12.3 Project Files for gnaturef and gnatfind
+5.3.3 Project Files for gnatxref and gnatfind

 Project files allow a programmer to specify how to compile its application, where to find sources, etc. These files are used primarily by GPS, but they can also be used by the two tools gnatxref and gnatfind.